sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 135. What are the ***advantages and disadvantages*** of firewalls?
 - **Advantages**
   - If properly configured with rules, it can totally lockdown external malicious attacks.
   - Some firewalls come with anti-malware, anti-virus softwares.
-Hence, it can be a cost effective solution.
+Hence, it can be a cost-effective solution.
 <br>
 - **Disadvantages**
   - Misconfiguring a rule may screw up the organization as it can lead external attackers to access internal servers.